Dadigno/RandomChat-Bot/README.md

 - `/unban <id>` unban a specific user by his `ID`
 - `/log` get the entire log file of the bot

+## Setup and run
+Create a bot using [Bot Father](https://telegram.me/BotFather) and get the Token

+Modify `config.py` with the admin `ID` and the Token.
+You can also modify the default name and password of the database in the file `db.py`

+Install the last version of docker and docker-compose than build and run the application:

+`sudo docker-compose up --build`

+You can access the postgres database with

+`sudo docker exec -it my_container psql -U admin -W botDb /bin/bash`

+my_container is the container ID